 Athens is so perfect for a city break and we spent 4 days in this eclectic, vibrant and cultural city which boasts ancient monuments that I promise will leave you in awe.
-It is also an European city you can visit all year round – we visited in January and had fabulous blue skies throughout our trip!
+It is also an European city you can visit all year round – we visited in January and had fabulous blue skies and sunny spells throughout our trip!

 Here are a list of my top 10 suggestions to do in Athens based on our trip.

 You cannot visit Athens and not go to the Acropolis to see the Parthenon, one of the wonders of the ancient world.
 This site was dedicated to the goddess Athena and was completed in 436 BC and is generally considered to be the most important remaining building of Classical Greece as well as a symbol of western civilization.